netascode/terraform-mso-nac-ndo/README.md

 This module supports an inventory driven approach, where a complete NDO configuration or parts of it are either modeled in one or more YAML files or natively using Terraform variables.

-There are five configuration sections which can be selectively enabled or disabled using module flags:
+There are six configuration sections which can be selectively enabled or disabled using module flags:

+- `system`: Manage system level configuration like banners
 - `sites`: Enable sites in NDO
 - `site_connectivity`: Manage Multi-Site connectivity configuration
 - `tenants`: Configure tenants using NDO